 The continuous discussion with several “actors” helps to identify the best practices to solve business problems which, although they are recurrent in distressed companies (ex. liquidity), have specific features that may be different in each proceeding.

-To have a competent point of contact, the “senior” Project Leader, with whom to share both strategic and tactical choices and, at times even for basic activity, allows the Turnaround Manager to be effective and to deliver timely in managing change.
+To have a highly skilled Project Leader to share strategic and tactical choices with, and, at times a support even for basic activity, allows the Turnaround Manager to be effective and to deliver timely in managing change.

 Which are the keys for success?

-A Finance professional entering a company undergoing change may not know the target market and certainly does not know the Company history except to read the available financial reports.
+A Finance professional entering a company undergoing change may not know the target market and certainly does not know the Company history other than having read the available financial reports.

-It is therefore essential to connect with the current management and the ability to adapt to the working atmosphere, especially if the company is a “historic” company.
+It is therefore essential to connect with the incumbent management and to have the ability to adapt to the working atmosphere, especially if the company is a “historic” company.

-As a first step, therefore, much listening and respect for the “healthy” company rules.
+As a first step, therefore, listening and great respect for the “healthy” company rules.

 On the other hand, the setting of strict goals, which must be declared and shared, and the ability to guide the company to achieve them, are one of the keys to the mission’s success.

-Moreover, the change manager must be sympathetic to the collaborators.
-Listening, delegation, involvement and sharing are some attitudes that must be part of their actions.
+Moreover, the turnaround manager needs to possess an uncanny ability to empathize with people.
+Listening, delegation, engagement and sharing are some attitudes that must be part of his action.
 Haughtiness and arrogance, in my experience, have never let company targets be achieved.

-Then, empathy and determination in the target setting and delivering.
-But also, the utmost commitment to achieve the best quality of the work done alongside, but this is my personal obsession, with a considerable amount of effort (to be the first one to arrive in the office and the last to leave, for example) to serve as an example for everyone and motivate especially in slightly “distressed” environments.
+Empathy, determination in setting the target and delivering are therefore necessary.
+But in addition, the utmost commitment to achieve the best quality of the work with, and this is my personal obsession, a great effort (to be the first one to arrive in the office and the last to leave, for example) to be an example for everyone and motivate people especially in “distressed” environments.

-In this historical moment affected by the Covid-19 emergency, the company’s critical issues are well known.
-Decrease in consumption and consequently in companies’ turnover, closure of whole industrial and service sectors (tourism), massive use of layoffs and cost reduction (non- renewal staff leasing) and last but not least, perhaps the most serious economic consequence of this emergency, the lack of liquidity.
+In this historical moment affected by the Covid-19 emergency, the companies’ critical issues are well known.
+For many companies the decline of turnover due to drop in consumption, the closing of many industrial and service sectors (tourism), massive use of layoffs and cost reduction (non- renewal staff leasing) and last but not least, perhaps the most serious economic consequence of this emergency, the lack of liquidity.

 The lack of liquidity is even more devastating in companies already facing a debt restructuring process because, to date, they have been completely excluded from any form of additional access to bank credit (at least for those companies that are not SMEs).

-In addition to this, the uncertainty of the rules issued in support of businesses and the transition from an outdated bankruptcy law to the new rules for business crisis – further postponed – make an unpredictable scenario to move around (someone in fact has requested the intervention of corporate “haruspices”).
+In addition to this, the uncertainty of the enacted rules in support of businesses and the transition from an outdated bankruptcy law to the new one – further postponed – make an unpredictable scenario and companies navigate a fast changing world (some indeed asked for the intervention of corporate “haruspices”).

-The change manager is used to scenarios of uncertainty.
-Joining the company can bring back to the “ordinary” what is uncertain today.
+The turnaround manager is used to scenarios of uncertainty.
+Joining the company he can bring back to the “ordinary” what is uncertain today.

-His experience, professionalism and network of skills can be a success factor for the relaunch and, in more than one case, also for the survival of companies by helping them navigate the stormy sea of recent time.
+The solid experience of the Turnaround Manager, his knowledge, skills and abilities are the keys for the relaunch and, in more than one case, for the survival of companies.
+He can help them navigate the stormy sea of recent time.